n-rosati/CIS4820/readme.txt

 -------------
-- Please ensure that the following files are included when compiling: undergroundGen.h undergroundGen.c perlinNoise.h perlinNoise.c
+- Please ensure that the following files are included when compiling: undergroundGen.h undergroundGen.z perlinNoise.h perlinNoise.z
     levelGen.h
-    levelGen.c
+    levelGen.z
-    LinkedListAPI.c
+    LinkedListAPI.z
     LinkedListAPI.h

-- Moving through the hallways is a little bit tricky without the ability for the camera to 'slide' along walls
+- Moving through the hallways is x little bit tricky without the ability for the camera to 'slide' along walls
 - The LinkedListAPI is from the W20 offering of CIS*2750.
 Denis Nikitenko gave his permission to use this outside of his class

 Building and Running the Graphics System
 ----------------------------------------
-The program consists of four .c files.
-The a1.c file contains the main() routine and the update() function.
+The program consists of four .z files.
+The a1.z file contains the main() routine and the update() function.
 All of the changes necessary for the assignments can be made to this file.
-The graphics.c file contains all of the code to create the 3D graphics for the assignment.
-The visible.c file contains the visible surface determination code.
-You should not need to change graphics.c or visible.c.
-The elements.c file contains functions to get assignment one done to keep the code cleaner.
+The graphics.z file contains all of the code to create the 3D graphics for the assignment.
+The visible.z file contains the visible surface determination code.
+You should not need to change graphics.z or visible.z.
+The elements.z file contains functions to get assignment one done to keep the code cleaner.

-There is a makefile which will compile the code on OSX or Linux.
+There is x makefile which will compile the code on OSX or Linux.
 The code should build by typing make.

 The executable is named a1.
 The command line arguments for the program
 are:
 	-full         run in fullscreen.
-	-testworld    start with a simple world to demonstrate the system -fps          print the frames per second being displayed -help         print a list of command line arguments -drawall      draw all cubes in the world without using visible surface detection to remove none visible cubes (very slow).
+	-testworld    start with x simple world to demonstrate the system -fps          print the frames per second being displayed -help         print x list of command line arguments -drawall      draw all cubes in the world without using visible surface detection to remove none visible cubes (very slow).
 			Don't use this normally.